The Long and Winding Road of Stollwerck Chocolate Cards

 But those are tobacco cards.
 And while Liebig dominated the food cards, when it comes to a candy company with the most madness going on, it might be the Stollwerck Chocolate cards.

 Stollwerck, it should be pointed out, is still in existence today.
-They were founded in 1839 and approaching 200 years of business.
+They were founded in 1839 in Germany and are approaching 200 years of business.
 The company is named for founder Franz Stollwerck, who initially began by producing ‘cough sweets,’ according to their website.
 Chocolate making came about in 1860.
 By 1902, the company had become a world wide operation of sorts, opening plants in several countries, including England, Romania, and the U.S.

 A History of Cards … and Designs